kostecky/VBT-Barbell-Tracker/README.md

 # VBT-Barbell-Tracker
-Optically track a barbell through its range of motion using OpenCV to give the lifter realtime feedback on concentric avg velocity, cutoff velocity, and displacement for a Velocity Based Training program.
+Develop a proof of concept app to optically track a barbell through its range of motion using OpenCV to give the lifter realtime feedback on concentric avg velocity, cutoff velocity, and displacement for a Velocity Based Training program.

+## How it works

+...

 ## Motivation

-...
+- Optimize workouts by taking meaningful measurements, getting live feedback, and putting in minimum effective effort
+- Autoregulation of load-volume
+- Injury reduction
+- Initial exposure to OpenCV and optical processing
+- Initial exposure to training CNNs

 ## Journey

-...
+- Started off wanting the app to auto-detect a wide variety of barbells in generalized surroundings
+- Spent a week playing with Google Colab and training CNNs to do so.
+Moderate success, lots of GPU power needed and way too slow for running on CPU only devices
+- Spent time playing with many different tracking models in OpenCV.
+None were reliable in a variety of scenarios.
+- Realized that tracking a differentiated colour and shape was very fast, didn't require a GPU and was orders of magnitude more reliable than any tracking algorithm.
+Simple wins with a bit more initial setup, but it was worth it.

 ## VBT
 https://www.scienceforsport.com/velocity-based-training